rickqu/Vivid21Software/README.md

 ## Structure
 All subfolders should be able to compile by themselves.

 ### Arduino
 All code for our Arduino.
 This is a dumb LED controller that sits on a network and waits for frames to display.

+### Kin
+Our code for the RPI for Vivid 2021 Kin.

-### Exhibit Controller
+### Synergy Exhibit Controller
-Code for a central computer which controls the entire exhibit.
-User executable code is in cmd folder.
+Sample code obtained from Synergy in 2018.
+For our reference.

+### sandbox
+Put any private test code in here.
+I have set up git to ignore this entire folder.